 Mental health issues are something many of us will deal with at some point in our lives, with Mental Health America stating that 1 in 5 adults will experience mental illness during their lifetime.
 This is why May’s Mental Health Awareness Month is so important in shining a spotlight on the mental health issues that can arise for any of us.

-The Mayo Clinic refers to mental health disorders as “disorders that affect your mood, thinking and behavior.”
-The affects of mental health disorders can be wide-reaching, affecting emotions, thoughts, and behaviors.
+The Mayo Clinic refers to mental health disorders as “disorders that affect your mood, thinking, and behavior.”
+The effects of mental health disorders can be wide-reaching, affecting emotions, thoughts, and behaviors.
 Signs could include feeling sad or down, having mood changes or withdrawals, among other similar issues.

 Who is it Impacting?

 Mental health illness affects both adults and children.
 While 20% of adults deal with a form of mental illness during their lifetime, more serious cases will be experienced by 4% of adults.
 Children can also be impacted, as information from the National Alliance of Mental Illness indicates that 17% of children (age 17 and under) experience a mental health disorder.

-Some of the most common chronic mental health issues (12 months or more) include:
+Some of the most common chronic mental health issues (those that last for 12 months or more) include: